Forms guide • reviewed March 19, 2026

 Most teams should capture the request type, business goal, scope summary, deadline, requester, affected stakeholders, approval requirement, priority, and any supporting files or links.
 The best form collects enough detail to route and assess the work without becoming so long that nobody completes it properly.

-How should a team evaluate a project intake workflow before rolling it out widely?
+How should a team evaluate project forms before rolling them out widely?

-Run one real workflow end to end and measure whether the team got better intake quality, faster ownership, fewer clarification loops, and clearer approval visibility.
+Run one real workflow end to end and measure whether the team got better submission quality, fewer clarification loops, and a cleaner handoff into the workflow records that matter later.
 A useful pilot should improve how work enters delivery in a normal week, not just prove that one form can create one task.